Schmiemandev/inkwell-data/README.md

 # Inkwell Data

 This repository serves as the public, community-driven database for the Inkwell mobile app.
-It contains a curated collection of fountain pen ink data, primarily in the `inks.json` file, which is utilized by the Inkwell app to provide users with a comprehensive and up-to-date resource for tracking their ink collections.
+It contains a curated collection of fountain pen and ink data, which is utilized by the Inkwell app to provide users with a comprehensive and up-to-date resource for tracking their collections.

 <!-- LEADERBOARD_START -->